nileshchakraborty/nileshchakraborty/README.md

 ## 💫 About Me

 ### 🔧 What I am currently working on
-- **Talos Blockchain Protocol** - E2E encryption over Talos Blockchain Protocol
+- **Talos Blockchain Messaging Protocol** - E2E encryption over Talos Blockchain Protocol to secure MCP communication
 - **Codenuim** - visualized data structure and algorithm learning platform
 - **MindFlip AI** This is an AI native system for workflow automation, semantic learning, spaced repetition, and natural language to infrastructure creation.
 - AI agents that build Terraform, AWS infrastructure, Kubernetes configurations, CI or CD pipelines, and architecture diagrams.